 docker exec -u 0 -it blueocean bash

-Now we’re going to download the update.
-The following downloads update 2.107.1:
+Now we're going to download the update.
+The following downloads an update to the latest version.

 Restart Jenkins by doing a: